KoolieAid/neovibe.nvim/README.md

 I am not held accountable for the code that the AI gives.

+# Models
+Right now, the available api is the openrouter version of deepseek prover v2.
+Why? cuz it's free Maybe if i get money i can implement more models such as the real deepseek api, openai, and gemini Or you can contribute your the api endpoints in the `models` folder

 ## Future
 I cannot promise that I will be working on this project full-time since this is literally just a pet project